-- Continuity Nod: Early on in each sequel, someone rattles off the cases Nick solved in each previous film.
+- Continuity Nod: Early on in each sequel except Song, someone rattles off the cases Nick solved in each previous film.

 - Genteel Interbellum Setting: New York version.

-- Happily Married: The Charleses are one of the great screen examples of the trope.
+- Happily Married: The Charles couple is one of the great screen examples of the trope.

 - Idle Rich: Nick and Nora want to be, but people around them just keep on dying.

-- Nice to the Waiter: Nick and Norah are adored by their servants, and many of Nick's friends are criminals he's arrested.
+- Nice to the Waiter: Nick and Nora are adored by their servants, and many of Nick's friends are criminals he's arrested.
 In the first film, several of Nick's hoodlum friends come to his Christmas party.

 - The Perry Mason Method: How Nick elicits The Reveal in all six films.

-- Pretty in Mink: Being a wealthy couple, Nora wore quite a few furs.
+- Pretty in Mink: Being a wealthy socialite, Nora wears quite a few furs.
 In The Thin Man Nick gives her one for Christmas.